alan-turing-institute/mousehole/README.md

 # Mousehole 🐭

-A light-weight, stand-alone environment for working with private data.
+Quickly deploy a flexible, collaborative environment for working with private data.

 ## 🤔 What is Mousehole